jiwoohong93/ai_dep/medical/medical_2/README.md

 # FairFundusNet

-This project aims to develop fair and reliable AI for healthcare.
-An AI model for glaucoma diagnosis was developed based on the PAPILA dataset of fundus images.
-To address age-related biases, the model was fine-tuned using fair batch and loss reweighting techniques.
-The resulting model, FairFundusNet, achieved a high diagnostic accuracy of 94.64% while enhancing fairness.
+This study developed an AI model for glaucoma diagnosis using the PAPILA dataset of fundus images.
+FairFundusNet was fine-tuned with a focus on fairness, employing fair batch and loss reweighting techniques to mitigate age-related biases.
+The model achieved high diagnostic accuracy (94.64%) and fairness, demonstrating its potential for fair and reliable medical AI.